Workload License Charges (WLC)

 Workload License Charges (WLC) is a monthly license pricing metric designed to support today's on demand business requirements.
 WLC may be applied to IBM System z servers running z/OS or z/TPF in z/Architecture (64-bit) mode.

 System z10 EC, System z9 EC, eServer zSeries 990, and eServer zSeries 900 servers may have WLC when in a Parallel Sysplex or when stand-alone.
-System z10 BC, System z9 BC, eServer zSeries 890, and eServer zSeries 800 servers may have WLC only when in a fully qualified Parallel Sysplex. zEnterprise EC12, zEnterprise BC12, zEnterprise 196, and zEnterprise 114 servers may have WLC only when under the terms of AWLC Transition Charges for Sysplexes in a fully qualified Parallel Sysplex with at least one other server which is not a zEnterprise server.
+System z10 BC, System z9 BC, eServer zSeries 890, and eServer zSeries 800 servers may have WLC only when in a fully qualified Parallel Sysplex. zEnterprise EC12, zEnterprise BC12, zEnterprise 196, and zEnterprise 114 servers may have WLC only when under the terms of AWLC Transition Charges for Sysplexes in a fully qualified Parallel Sysplex with at least one other server which is either a System z10 or System z9 server.
 More information on AWLC is available on the web.

 WLC enables customers to: